CoreyMLawrence/Comfort-Airlines/docs/diagrams/algorithm.md

                 - Reset flight hours to 0
             - If waiting to depart: FOO

-        - For each airport:
-            - Assign as many aircraft as possible from the queue to a gate
-            - Wait 15 minutes to deboard plane
-            - Mark the aircraft as available
     - Increment the timer by 1 minute
 - Serialize scheduler records as `simulation/timetable.csv`
 - Serialize passengers as `simulation/passenger.csv`